EU cod plan 'must not go ahead'

-"The problem with the cod recovery plan is that it is a bad plan - there's no flexibility in it at all."'Doing what we can'
+"The problem with the cod recovery plan is that it is a bad plan - there's no flexibility in it at all."

 He added: "We've got good scientific advice which says the proposed cuts to the quota will have a negative effect - it will actually result in more mortality."

 He said that if the cuts - which would be implemented in February - came in, "fishermen, for example, will have less time to fish so they will fish closer to port, possibly where the fish are spawning, rather than where there are bigger fish so they won't be discarding."

 He would go into the talks "abiding by science" and "working towards fishing to sustainable levels", he said.